damolinx/vscode-bookmarks/README.md

 It is currently not possible to remove bookmarks via a command.

 ### Tree
-There is a `X` button next to each Bookmark, same as one one per category and one on the tree view header that allow you to remove all bookmarks under the selected parent.
+There is a `X` button next to each Bookmark, same as one per category and one on the tree view header that allow you to remove all bookmarks under the selected parent.